STATUS: AVAILABLE

 Twelve years shipping.

-Four picks.
+Six picks.

 These are the engagements that taught me the most — across consumer internet, marketplace, SaaS, and fintech.
 Full record on LinkedIn.